 The LDS cultural context played a significant role.
 Without a bar and nightlife scene to anchor evening dining, restaurants didn't have the late-night revenue stream that supports risk-taking in other college towns.
 The predominantly LDS customer base wasn't consuming alcohol, which meant restaurants couldn't rely on drink margins to subsidize creative food programs.
 The economic model favored safe, high-volume, family-friendly concepts.

 There were bright spots.
-Brick Oven had been serving wood-fired pizza since 1956.
-The BYU Creamery had been making ice cream for a century.
+Brick Oven had been serving pizza since 1956.
+The BYU Creamery had been making ice cream since 1949.
 A few independent restaurants on Center Street hinted at what the street could become.
 But the overall scene was provincial.

 The Catalysts (2010-2018)